AshaAbdulkadir/AshaAbdulkadir/README.md

 ### Hello World, I'm Asha 👋

-- 🔭 I’m currently working on ...Portfolio Projects
+- 🔭 I’m currently working on ...Professional Personal website
-- 🌱 I’m currently learning ...Back End and Front End Skills
+- 🌱 I’m currently learning ...
+Front End Skills
 - 👯 I’m looking to collaborate on ...Application Development
-- 🤔 I’m looking for help with ...Getting a job as a software developer
+- 🤔 I’m looking for help with ...Getting a job
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...DM on Slack at Asha/ LinkedIn
 - 😄 Pronouns: ...She/Her